 - present current developments people at UT and Saxion University should know about.

 However, the OSCT is a bottom-up community.
 This means that you make the topics.
 Feel free to suggest topics that should be discussed and bring in any ideas you have in mind.
 Just fill out the form and tell us about your idea.
-This also applies to the monthly newsletter to which you can contribute.
+This also applies to the monthly newsletter and the blog posts to which you can contribute.

 See you in the kitchen ;).